+To grow your career, learn how to sell more art.
+It’s a crucial skill.
 Most people, let alone artists, are not naturals who know the best way to sell anything, much less art.
-Fortunately, just as you can improve how you create your art, you can also improve your ability to sell art.
+Fortunately, just as you can improve how you create your art, you can also enhance your ability to sell art.
+Anyone can do it.

-What does OFFER BIG mean?
 Simple.
-It means whenever you are in a selling opportunity you are in control and as such you can up the ante in a sale scenario.
+It means whenever you are in a selling opportunity you are in control and as such, you can up the ante in a sale scenario.

 Being in control means, you are the one who knows what is going on.
 Your prospect is looking for information and confirmation about purchasing your art from you.

 That is pretty natural, but it doesn’t change the facts.
-To use your control properly, you may need to shake off some of your head trash that is holding you back from
+To use your control properly, you may need to shake off some of the head trash that is holding you back from

 You change that paradigm by making a BIG OFFER.
 Get an agreement for the first sale then suggest an add-on to it.
 Your customer is already in an open-to-buy frame of mind.
 Does, “Would you like fries with your order?” sound familiar?
 It should.
 It is a classic example of suggesting a realistic offer to a customer with an open wallet.

-Consistently Asking for the Big Sale Works Is a Key Component of Your Learn How to Sell More Art Skills!
+Consistently Asking for the Big Sale Works Is a Key Increased Profit Margin!

 How does that translate to your business?
 Easy.
 You need to think about packages you could offer someone.
 If you are in a retail situation, such as at a show or in your studio, you already know you have an interested buyer.
 Instead of getting excited about selling one piece of art, why not suggest a suite of images?
 A commission or a portrait?

-Let me tell you about my most popular offer!
+Let me tell you about my most favorite offer!
 Many of my other collectors love it!
-Add a second 30″ x 40″ and two 16″ x 20″ giclees and I’ll make you a sweet suite deal.
+Add a second 30″ x 40,” and two 16″ x 20″ giclees and I’ll make you a sweet suite deal.
 Alternatively, would you prefer to have one large and three smaller images in a package?
-This multi-piece concept is a wonderful way to make any setting look fantastic!
+This multi-piece concept is a beautiful way to make any setting look fantastic!

 Help Your Collector Visualize What They Are Getting.
 Big Offers Get Big Results